kristiyan-velkov/frontend-dockerfiles/README.md

 ### Environment Variables

-The following variables are defined in the `Taskfile` or `Makefile` and can be customized if needed:
+The following variables are defined in the `Taskfile` and `Makefile` and can be customized if needed:

 | Variable | Description |
 |-----------------|-----------------------------------------------------------------------------------------------|
 | `IMAGE_NAME` | The name of the Docker image. |